operasoftware/devopera/src/_extensions/message-passing.md

 Extensions can exchange messages with native applications.
 Native applications that support this feature must register a native messaging host that knows how to communicate with the extension.
 Opera starts the host in a separate process and communicates with it using standard input and standard output streams.

-You need to declare the appropriate permission in the extension's manifest file.
+You need to declare the appropriate permission in the extension’s manifest file.

 	"permissions": [ "nativeMessaging" ]